Karthi736/AI-Based-Transformer-Health-Monitoring-System/Documentation/Simulation_Details.md

 - Critical status is transmitted to Firebase.
 - SCADA dashboard displays the updated protection status.

-This demonstrates how abnormal transformer conditions can be detected and addressed automatically.
+This demonstrates how abnormal transformer operating conditions can be detected and addressed automatically.

 ---